What if we still believed in the potential of human beings?

-A new approach to change.
+A human approach to change.

 Maybe we forgot that organizations are social systems—that the beliefs people hold, the relationships they form, and the stories they tell each other are the real forces that determine whether change takes hold.

-It’s work that we love to do.
+It’s work we love to do.

 What we do.